 For SaaS products where customers expect self-service analytics, this creates an operational bottleneck.
 Customer requests for "just one more filter" or "can we group by X instead?" turn into engineering tickets instead of configuration changes.

 Review sites and user forums consistently mention performance degradation with high-volume datasets or concurrent users.
-Load times increase, interactivity lags, and the only fix is upgrading Azure capacity—which loops back to unpredictable costs.
+Load times increase, interactivity lags, and the only fix is upgrading Azure capacity, which loops back to unpredictable costs.

 One fintech company we know moved away from Power BI Embedded specifically because report rendering for their largest customers was hitting 8-10 seconds.
 Their compliance dashboard needed to load in under 2 seconds to meet audit requirements.

 If you're evaluating alternatives, the decision framework is straightforward: What did Power BI get right, and what architectural trade-offs cause problems for SaaS products specifically?
+The same two questions are how our embedded BI tools comparison works through the rest of the field.

 Power BI Embedded relies on a heavy embedding architecture that often feels like a "dashboard in a box."
 It functions, but it can create visual disconnects and performance overhead.